dnl-rss/secureum-slot3-solidity201/04_versions.md

 ### 141. Solidity v0.7.0 Removal of Unused or Unsafe Features

-- If a struct or array contains a mapping, it can only be used in storage.
-Previously, mapping members were silently skipped in memory, which is confusing and error-prone.
+- **Structs or arrays containing a `mapping` can only be used in `storage`**
+    - previously, `mapping` members were silently skipped in `memory`, which is confusing and error-prone.
+- **Structs or arrays containing a `mapping` in `storage` cannot be assigned to**
-- Assignments to structs or arrays in storage do not work if they contain mappings.
-Previously, mappings were silently skipped during the copy operation, which is misleading and error-prone.
+    - previously, mappings were silently skipped during the copy operation, which is misleading and error-prone.
-- Visibility (public/ external) is not needed for constructors anymore: to prevent a contract from being created, it can be marked `abstract`.
-This makes the visibility concept for `constructor()` obsolete
+- **Visibility (`public`/`external`) is not needed for `constructor()` anymore**
+    - to prevent a contract from being created, it can be marked `abstract`
+    - this makes the visibility concept for `constructor()` obsolete
-- Disallow `virtual` for `library` functions.
-Since libraries cannot be inherited from, library functions should not be virtual.
+- **Disallow `virtual` for `library` functions**
+    - since libraries cannot be inherited from, library functions should not be `virtual`
-- Multiple events with the same name and parameter types in the same inheritance hierarchy are disallowed.
+- **Multiple events with the same name and parameter types in the same inheritance hierarchy are disallowed**
-- `using A for B` only affects the contract it is mentioned in.
-Previously, the effect was inherited.
-Now, you have to repeat the using statement in all derived contracts that make use of the feature.
+- **`using A for B` only affects the contract it is stated in**
+    - previously, the effect was inherited
+    - now, the using statement must be repeated in all derived contracts that make use of the feature
-- Shifts by signed types are disallowed.
-Previously, shifts by negative amounts where allowed, but reverted at runtime.
+- **Shifts by signed types are disallowed**
+    - previously, shifts by negative amounts where allowed, but reverted at runtime.
-- The `finney` and `szabo` denominations are removed.
-They are rarely used and do not make the actual amount readily visible.
-Instead, explicit values like `1e20` or the very common `qwei` can be used.
+- **`finney` and `szabo` denominations are removed**
+    - they are rarely used and do not make the actual amount readily visible
+    - instead, explicit values like `1e20` or the very common `qwei` can be used.
-- The keyword `var` cannot be used anymore.
-Previously, this keyword would parse but result in a type error and a suggestion about which type to use.
-Now, it results in a parser error.
+- **Keyword `var` cannot be used anymore**
+    - previously, this keyword would parse but result in a `TypeError` and a suggestion about which type to use
+    - now, it results in a `ParserError`

 ## Solidity v0.8.0 Changes